Doesn't Jesus' second advent back to earth take place after the Bowl Judgments rather than before them?

 Yet there seems to be a "disconnect" here.
 Many who believe that Jesus will return just prior to the Battle of Armageddon also feel compelled to build upon this (faulty) foundation the notion that the Seventh Trumpet Judgment and the Seventh Bowl Judgment must be the same judgment.
 From there, many will even extrapolate and make a further (invalid) assumption that the seven Seals are the same as the seven Trumpets, which are the same as the seven Bowls, allegedly viewed from "different perspectives."

 However, my section comparisons of Seals, Trumpets, and Bowls explains how this is not the case.
 In fact, the seven Seals will be opened, then the seven Trumpets will be blown (ending with the return of Jesus back to earth to rule and reign), and finally the seven Bowls will be poured outóall in sequential order.
-Since I am convinced that this is the proper order of events (as described in my Chronology of Revelation commentary), then I also am convinced that it is after the blowing of the Seventh Trumpet (when Jesus will return to earth) that the Bowl Judgments will be poured out, ending with the Battle of Armageddon, 30 days after Jesus' return (explained later).
+Since I am convinced that this is the proper order of events (as described in my Chronology of Revelation commentary), then I also am convinced that it is after the blowing of the Seventh Trumpet (when Jesus will return to earth) that the Bowl Judgments will be poured out and will end with the Battle of Armageddon.
+The Bowl Judgments will take place during the 30 days following Jesus' return (explained later).